DE8MSH/ISS_SAT_Display/README.md

 ISS / SAT Display

+For ESP32-2432S028 platform.

 With a little help of ChatGPT.
 Why?
 Why not! ;)

-Made on Arduino 2.1.1.
+Made on Arduino 2.3.2.
 You have to add several libraries to Arduino environment.

 Get TLE data from https://celestrak.org/.
 BTW donate them.
 They're doing a great job for decades!!!